Where are they now? - Trevor Horn

 Toyah Willcox and Robert Fripp

 Willcox released a cover of Grace Jones' "Slave to the Rhythm" (4:11; video) on 1 Aug 2022, produced by Darlow, performed with Darlow and Fripp (guitar).
 The track was originally co-written by Bruce Woolley (ex-The Buggles) and Darlow.
-Willcox sung on a demo that was presented to (and rejected by) Frankie Goes to Hollywood, before the song was recorded by Jones (with additional writing credits for Horn and Stephen Lipson).
+Willcox had sung on a demo that was presented to (and rejected by) Frankie Goes to Hollywood, before the song was recorded by Jones (with additional writing credits for Horn and Stephen Lipson).
 Willcox, Fripp and Darlow also performed the song on the Toyah & Robert's Sunday Lunch YouTube series.
 The song is also included on Willcox's In the Court of the Crimson Queen Rhythm Deluxe Edition, an expanded version of her 2008 album with Darlow, on CD or 2LP.

 Reimagining the Eighties